If a person is arrested by police for Lewd Conduct there are a number of best and worst case scenarios depending on the stage of the case.

 The best possible scenario is that no charges are filed.

-After an arrest a prosecuting attorney will review the reports of the investigating officer, witness statements, statements of the accused and any other facts surrounding the matter to determine if sufficient evidence on each element of the offense exists to convict.
 The goal of a defense attorney after reviewing the facts of the case and the police report would be to contact the prosecuting attorney even before charges are filed.
 Your attorney can discuss with the prosecutor any likely defenses such as entrapment by the arresting officer or that a witness statement is vague or does not contain sufficient indications that a crime even occurred.

 Statute of Limitations For 647(a)